AndreasJilvero/BenchmarkingEpiserverCarts/README.md

 | 4 | 00:00:16.519 | 00:00:16.692 | 00:00:04.331 |
 | 5 | 00:00:20.217 | 00:00:19.387 | 00:00:08.422 |

+## Conclusions ##

+The results speaks for themselves.
+Serializable carts performs really well compared to the other two.
+The newer order repository (without serializable carts enabled) is just as fast/slow as the cart helper.
+Just getting rid of cart helper namespaces won't bring you any performance improvements.

+I think that serializable carts are mature enough to be used in production.
+There are drawbacks though.
+The serialized cart is stored as json in the database, so if you want to query carts based on some metadata, that will be tricky.
+If you don't need to do that, go with serializable carts!

 ## Contribute ##

 I'm no expert in neither benchmarking nor Episerver Commerce and there can be things to improve.
 Please create a pull request if you think you can improve these benchmarks.